kiyoshitaro/web_flask/README.md

     Manually add "fee" info :,> , may be extract from "info" if u can process nlp <33 It is too hard @.@

-    ENOUGH, remove other trash code in utils.py :,<
+    ENOUGH, get out of other trash code in utils.py :,<

 ## TOPSIS ALGORITHM